Best bean-to-cup coffee machines of 2024 in the UK — reviewed and ranked by the Ideal Home team

 Often working at the touch of a button, a bean-to-cup machine can grind the perfect amount of coffee for a well-extracted shot and then create the ideal pressure level to prevent too much acidity or bitterness in your final drink.
 Some even use automatic milk dispensers to make fine, frothy foam without hands-on work.

 This type of the best coffee machine tends to be the most expensive.
-So that you can get an idea of what it's like to try before you buy, we've done the hard yards for you, and tested every top-rated option on the market, so that you can gauge the quality of every appliance for yourself before you splash out.
+So that you can get an idea of what it's like to try before you buy, I've done the hard yards for you, and along with a team of coffee enthusiasts tested every top-rated option on the market so that you can gauge the quality of every appliance for yourself before you splash out.

-Here are our top recommendations for bean-to-cup coffee machines, curated from products we've tested from the likes of Sage, Beko, De'Longhi and more.
+Here are my top recommendations for bean-to-cup coffee machines, curated from products we've tested from the likes of Sage, Beko, De'Longhi and more.

 The best bean to cup coffee machines of 2024 in the UK

 Looking for the most efficient way to shop for the best bean to cup coffee machine?
-Introducing our quick list, which lets you see the pros and cons of these products at a glance.
+This quick list, lets you see the pros and cons of these products at a glance.

 The best bean to cup coffee machine